-Natives in Shade Gardens and Natives in Shade Gardens – by Alan J. Branhagen
+Natives in Shade Gardens – by Alan J. Branhagen

 See some of the iconic Midwestern native wildflowers that thrive in woodland conditions from wet to dry and degrees of shade from open to dense.
 Learn what creatures they engage in the garden to enrich your landscape beyond pure aesthetics.
 A successful woodland garden is a celebration of each season and yes, there are plants beyond spring!
 You also need to ask: are there any plants that still look good in the winter?